Book of Mulling: The Portrait of John

 The Evangelist John is shown in a fully frontal pose.
 He holds a book or tablet of some kind, with his hand over it and his heart.
 This could be a reference to his position as the scribe of one of the Gospels.
 He has blond hair and blue eyes, and his robes are in shades of rich blue and red.
 The robes flow around him, forming interlaced, almost geometric shapes, echoing those around the border.
 There is a border surrounding the portrait.
 In this case, John's halo, a marker of his holy status, breaks the frame created by the border.
 The border is relatively sparse above and below the Evangelist, however on the left and the right elaborate designs have been created within the border.

 Interlaced line-work fills squares in all four corners, two panels on the left and the right feature interlocking animal shapes, elongated and interlaced to the point of being nearly unrecognizable.
 Both of these patterns call to mind the style of metalwork also popular in this period.
 The colors are faded, but the richness of this image is evident by the use of gold and the immense attention to detail, making this one of the leading examples of illuminated manuscript art from this period.

+Binding and conservation

+Prior to 1977, the Book of Mulling had a binding that had been done by the British Museum in the late 19th century in a style similar to that of Codex Usserianus Primus, with its (now) individual vellum folios glued onto paper panels sewn into a leather binding.
+The book was rebound in 1977 by conservator Anthony Cains in a traditional style similar to the Book of Kells' current binding, sewn on vegetable-fibre double cords laced into quarter-sawn oak boards and covered with white alum-tawed skin in a quarter style.
+When the book was examined by conservators in 2016 as it was prepared for imaging, Cains' 1977 binding was found to be in good condition and required little remedial work.

 Early Irish Manuscript Project

-Trinity College, Dublin has recently launched a major initiative, called the Early Irish Manuscripts Project, to conserve, research, and digitize the manuscripts in their collection.
-These manuscripts include the Book of Mulling, Book of Dimma, Garland of Howth, and Codex Usserianus Primus.
+The Early Irish Manuscripts Project is an initiative by the Library of Trinity College Dublin to conserve, research, and digitize the most important early medieval insular Gospel manuscripts in their collection, including the Book of Mulling, Book of Dimma, Garland of Howth, and Codex Usserianus Primus.
 This project has encouraged new research on these manuscripts, as well as greater access to them, as they are available online.
 The goal of the Early Irish Manuscript Project is to encourage and facilitate new research on the manuscripts in the collection of Trinity College Dublin.
 Non-destructive pigment analysis was used in the research.